Filing for Bankruptcy in South Carolina (SC)

 You'll qualify for Chapter 7 bankruptcy if your family's gross income is lower than the median income for the same size family in your state.
 Add all gross income earned during the last six months and multiply it by two.
 Compare the figure to the income charts on the U.S. Trustee's website (select "Means Testing Information").

 Want an easy way to do this online?
 Use the Quick Median Income Test.
-If you find that you make too much, you still might qualify after taking the second part of the "means test."
+If you make too much, you still might qualify after taking the second part of the "means test."
 If, after subtracting expenses, you don't have enough remaining to pay into a Chapter 13 plan, you'll qualify for Chapter 7.

 Find out more about calculating a Chapter 13 bankruptcy payment.